kuflex/ofxKu/README.md

 # ofxKu
 Kuflex extension for openFrameworks.

-It contains classes and functions for rendering, image analysis and working with files, which we are using in Kuflex projects:
+It contains classes and functions for rendering, image analysis and working with files, which we are using in Kuflex projects.
+* Modules are relatively independent.
+* Module ofxKuRasterOpenCV requires ofxOpenCv addon to work - if you don't need it, kust not include in your project.
+* ofxKuFileTime::isNewerThan function implementation doesn't works in oF >= 0.9.0, te simplest workaround is change it to return always 'true'.

 ## Drawing
 * ofxKuRectRender class for fast rendering rectangles